 Welcome to HW Gun Range and Training Center.
 We are glad you are showing an interest in the shooting sports and hope to see you out on the range soon.
 Here are a few tips to guarantee your next outing is enjoyable, AND safe!

-- Closed toed shoes are a must!
+- For safety reasons, closed toed shoes are suggested.

 - No low cut tops.